Nikhil-Pulluri/QueueCTL/README.md

 # QueueCTL

-A production-grade CLI-based background job queue system built with Bun and TypeScript.
+A CLI-based background job queue system built with Bun and TypeScript.
 QueueCTL manages background jobs with multiple worker processes, automatic retry logic using exponential backoff, and a Dead Letter Queue for permanently failed jobs.

 ## Features